SchildCode/EpXL/README.md

 -- Parametric analysis (discrete, either multidimensional or one-at-a-time sensitivity analysis) -- Multidimensional Monte Carlo simulations (low-discrepancy quasi- or pseudorandom) for optimization, with user-definable Pareto front.
 -- You specify both input parameters and output parameters (or formulae) in a table at the bottom of sheet sheet 'Simulate'.
-- EpXL is written in Visual Basic for Applications (VBA), which you can be easily modify to automate your own simulation tasks.
+- EpXL is written in Visual Basic for Applications (VBA), which you are free to edit.
+One of the routines is dedicated to user-code to modify to automate your own tasks.
+There are many on-line resources for learning VBA, such as 'Excel VBA for Dummies' 3rd Ed.
 - EpXL checks GitHub for updates when you open the workbook (only if the last time it checked was 2+ days ago).
 An update message is shown in the splash-screen window.

-### Summary of the main macros
-- **CTRL+I**: Import an input data file (.IDF or .epJSON) file to sheet 'Input'.
-- **CTRL+Q**: Quality check of the input data in sheet 'Input'.
-- **CTRL+E**: Export the input data to a .IDF file or .epJSON*.
-This is normally not necessary, as the 'Start simulation' button does this anyway.
-- **F1** (Help button): Show pop-up comments describing input data fields on selected row of sheet 'Input'.
-- The 'Start simulation' button on sheet 'Simulate' automatically exports the input data file, runs EnergyPlus, reports any errors, and compiles list of  list of output files (with hyperlinks).
-For example, clicking on the hypetlinks for .csv files opens then directly in Excel.
-- Viewing the 'Schema' sheet automatically imports the latest schema "Energy+.schema.epJSON", which and is found in the EnergyPlus root directory on your PC.

-(* Outputs epJSON by default.
-Conditional compilation argument outputJSON is defined in Tools > VBAProjectProperties: =1 to output new .epJSON, =0 for legacy .IDF file)

 ### Installation and activation
 - Simply download the spreadsheet file and open it in Microsoft Excel.
 No installation or registration is needed.